gvwilson/thirdbit/fiction/maddy-roo/index.md

 The bot buzzed again.
 "This one *remembers*.
-This one remembers speaking with---with Crusher.
+This one remembers speaking with—with Crusher.
 The modified GX-470 cargo hauler's name is Crusher."

 "Um… good?"